-This webinar is designed for professionals across all sectors that manufacture, supply, formulate or use ethanol‑containing products.
-It will be particularly relevant for professionals working in Regulatory Affairs, Product Stewardship, Compliance, Safety/HSE, Toxicology, and R&D or Formulation Development.
+This webinar is intended for professionals across sectors that manufacture, place on the market, supply, or use chemicals, materials, or products subject to EU chemicals and product legislation.
+It will be particularly relevant for professionals working in Regulatory Affairs, Product Stewardship, Compliance, Sustainability, Chemicals Management, Product Safety, as well as those involved in supply chain communication, policy work, or regulatory and sustainability strategy.

 Picture credit: Image created with AI